Autogas: South Korea

 South Korea had the world's largest Autogas market, which peaked in 2010.
-As of 2021, the country has a fleet of 1.96 million registered autogas-powered cars, with 1,992 refueling stations.
+As of 2021, the country has a fleet of 1.96 million registered autogas-powered cars, with 1,992 refuelling stations.
 A large portion of the autogas fleet is light-duty vehicles used for commercial ends, such as taxis and rental cars.

 Spain

 Autogas (called GLP in Spain) was restricted by law to taxis and public transport buses for many decades.
 In recent years the market has been liberalised and autogas has been made available to all kinds of vehicles.
 The Spanish government subsidises the installations of autogas in cars and the purchase of brand-new factory-installed autogas cars.
 There are many factory-installed autogas brand-new cars available for purchase.
 While the number of autogas-powered cars is increasing every year, it is still low.
 The main barrier for a major expansion of the number of autogas-powered cars is that the number of refuelling stations for autogas is also still low, but it is increasing quickly too.
 By the end of 2015 there were 342 stations selling autogas in Spain.
 Spain is currently the only country using the new EU-wide common standard connector for autogas, the Euroconnector or Euronozzle adapter.
 The Euronozzle adapter was supposed to replace the current three different LPG filling systems (ACME, Bajonet and Dish) in Europe, but that would be expensive, so investments in such a change-over have not started yet.
 Before Euronozzle, Spain used a form of Bajonet.
 Spain's neighbouring countries France and Portugal continue to use Dish adapters for filling vehicles up with LPG.